juliolmuller/estante-virtual/README.md

 ## :hammer: Setting up the Environment

 Before running the application copy/rename file `.env.example` as `.env`.
 The existent value should work already, so no further configuration should be required.
-When building for production, however, you may want to add a `.env.production` and copt the same variables you have in `.env`, replacing the *localhost* reference to a valid address on the internet, where the API will be available (e.g.: https://estante-virtual.herokuapp.com).
+When building for production, however, you may want to add a `.env.production` and copy the same variables you have in `.env`, replacing the *localhost* reference to a valid address on the internet, where the API will be available (e.g.: https://estante-virtual.herokuapp.com).

 Make sure to have **Node.js 10+** installed in your machine and its **npm** command available in terminal, then use the following routines: